- May 1, 2023

 Omnichannel is a concept that finds itself at the heart of any personalization strategy.

 A headless CMS platform gives you the flexibility to manage omnichannel experiences and connect with several different devices to deliver content.
+It also opens up the door to smart personalization.

 That’s because a true omnichannel strategy lets customers choose the channel where they want to interact with a brand, and then allows them to get the same high-quality experience when they interact with the brand on another channel.

 Most customers expect this level of personalization for every brand interaction.
-It’s why up to 90% of them willingly share their data with brands, as long as the brand is using this data to provide them with relevant content at the right time - the type of content that makes their experience better.
+It’s why up to 90% of them willingly share their data with brands, as long as the brand is using this data to provide them with relevant content at the right time—the type of content that makes their experience better.

 But a headless CMS can’t complete the personalization job until it works for those that are creating the content.